Parliamentary.ai

 Overview

-This bill amends the Airports Act 1986 to improve air connectivity between major (hub) and smaller (regional) airports in the UK.
-It grants the Secretary of State and the Civil Aviation Authority (CAA) new powers to direct airport operators and consider regional connectivity when making decisions.
+This bill amends the Airports Act 1986 to improve air connectivity between major ("hub") and smaller ("regional") airports in the UK.
+It grants the Secretary of State and the Civil Aviation Authority (CAA) greater powers to ensure sufficient national air infrastructure.

 Description

-- New Powers for the Secretary of State: The Secretary of State gains the power to direct airport operators to take specific actions (or refrain from them) to ensure sufficient national air infrastructure linking hub and regional airports.
-This could involve directing airlines to increase flight frequency or routes.
+• New powers for the Secretary of State: The Secretary of State gains the power to direct airport operators to take specific actions deemed necessary for maintaining sufficient national air infrastructure between hub and regional airports.

-- CAA Considerations: The Civil Aviation Authority (CAA) must now consider the need for adequate services between hub and regional airports when carrying out its functions.
+• CAA Responsibilities Expanded: The Civil Aviation Authority (CAA) must now consider the need for adequate services between hub and regional airports when making decisions.

-- CAA Condition Imposition: The CAA is given the power to impose conditions on airport operators to guarantee sufficient national air infrastructure between hub and regional airports when granting licenses or approvals.
+• Conditions Imposed by CAA: The CAA can impose conditions on airport operators to ensure sufficient national air infrastructure between hub and regional airports when granting licenses or permissions.

 Government Spending

-The bill doesn't directly specify government spending figures.
-The cost will depend on the actions taken by the Secretary of State and the CAA under the new powers.
-There may be increased administrative costs for government departments and the CAA, but any potential financial support to airports or airlines isn't detailed in this legislation.
+The bill doesn't directly specify additional government spending.
+The cost implications will depend on the actions taken by the Secretary of State and the CAA to implement the new powers.
+Any enforcement or support measures could lead to increased expenditure.

 Groups Affected

-- Airport Operators: They will be subject to potential directions from the Secretary of State and conditions imposed by the CAA, potentially impacting their operational strategies and profitability.
+• Airport Operators: They will be subject to new directions and conditions from the Secretary of State and CAA, potentially impacting their operations and investment decisions.

 Powered by nyModel